Apprentice Trainer Program

-There are 5 learning modules that an apprentice will go through: Onboarding, Evaluators, Trainee, Trainer 1, and Trainer 2.
-Each module builds upon each other and provides experience for all training opportunities at Paw Commons.
+There are 2 learning modules that an apprentice will go through: Evaluator and Trainee.
+Within these modules, we have set learning curriculums that build upon each other and provide experience for all training opportunities at Paw Commons.
 Below is a snapshot of each module.

 |Role||Timeframe||Summary of Curriculum|

 |Evaluator Module||6-month Contract||The Evaluator Module focuses on foundational tools for working within a Pet Resort, managing a dog daycare, communicating, and building sales tools with clients, and building proficiency with Animal Handling and behavior identification.|

 |Trainee Module||12-month Contract||The Trainee Module focuses on the immersive hands-on learning of animal training, behavior modification, and psychology of human learning.
 This 12-month module is divide into 6 month sections: Trainer 1 and Trainer 2.|

 |Trainer 1||6 Months||As Trainer 1, you will experience 96 hours of Learning & 192 hours of hands-on coaching with training clients and dogs.
 You will work on training techniques, refine training modalities, and grow personal and professional development.
 You will also learn Animal Behavior training theory, canine training modalities, the history of dog breeds and the impact of ethnology, advanced identification of behaviors, and hands-on experience with the training program dogs.|

 |Trainer 2||6 Months||The trainer 2 role is the final stage of the apprentice program and by this module, individuals are learning the finishing touches of the training profession.
 In the last six months, individuals will experience professional development, human learning theory, client psychology, advanced sale tactics, the importance of client retention, and building a personal clientele.|